lookit/lookit-docs/docs/source/tutorial-first-study.rst

 While we have that instructions page "front and center," let's edit the text so it looks more like real instructions for the study!

-From the Edit Study page, click on your study JSON to open up the editor again.
+From the Edit Study page, click on your study protocol to open up the editor again.
 Click "Beautify" to make it easier to read.
 Find the section that defines the "instructions" frame (starting on line 10).

 .. admonition:: Tip

-   In addition to using the triangles at the right to expand/collapse sections of your JSON document, you can double-click on a bracket or curly brace to highlight everything up until the matching one.
+   In addition to using the triangles at the right to expand/collapse sections of your protocol, you can double-click on a bracket or curly brace to highlight everything up until the matching one.

 Here's what it looks like now.
 You don't need to understand everything going on here - just note that the text you saw in the preview is defined here!
 The "webcamBlocks" value at the bottom has the text you see under the webcam.
 The "blocks" value is a list of two sections.
 The first one is (or should be) a little overview of instructions for the study.
 The second just has participants check that their speakers are on and volume is ok.